ManimCommunity/manim/docs/source/contributing/testing.rst

 .. warning::

-   The full test suite requires Cairo 1.18 in order to run all tests.
+   The full tests suite requires Cairo 1.18 in order to run all tests.
    However, Cairo 1.18 may not be available from your package manager, like ``apt``, and it is very likely that you have an older version installed, e.g., 1.16.
 If you run tests with a version prior to 1.18,